NFT’s are blockchain verified, programmable digital assets that are helping to shape our digital culture. Sounds confusing? Read on.

 NFTS are “non-fungible” because they cannot be replaced by another identical item.
 It’s the opposite of fungibility, or interchangeability.
-Most items in our world are non-fungible.
-A $5 bill is a fungible item because it can be replaced by another $5 bill which is worth the same, however a pet, person or painting can never be traded exactly one for one, making them non-fungible.
+A $5 bill is a fungible item because it can be replaced by another $5 bill which is worth the same, as is an unopened iPhone.
+Most items in our world are non-fungible, such as a pet, person or painting.
+These things can never be traded exactly one for one, making them non-fungible.

 Digital goods such as art, song files, video clips, tickets and legal documents can be turned into NFTs which can be bought, sold, or traded using cryptocurrency.
-What’s special about an NFT, as opposed to the art in your home, is that an NFT is created (or “minted”) on a blockchain, making it completely digital and trackable.
+What’s special about an NFT, as opposed to the art in your home, is that an NFT is created (or “minted”) on a blockchain, making it completely digital, trackable and unique.

 The blockchain is the magic behind preserving the authenticity and verifiability of an NFT.
 What’s important to note here is that blockchains are a public record of transactions containing important data such as date of creation and transfer of ownership.
 This ensures that NFTs are verifiable and guarantees that there can only be one official owner of an NFT at any given time.

 How does a digital asset transform into a verifiable, blockchain-backed NFT?
 The process is known as minting, which initiates the creation of a new block that is validated and recorded on the blockchain.
 This block is the genesis block for that NFT, and this minting process is irreversible.